Energy demand/Data uncertainties limitations

 |Related IMAGE components|

-The energy demand module has been calibrated for the 1971–2007 period in order to reproduce historical trends in fuel and electricity use (see papers on individual model components, such as Van Ruijven et al., 2010a).
+The energy demand module has been calibrated for the 1971–2015 period in order to reproduce historical trends in fuel and electricity use.
 Using the historical input data on population and value added and the calculated energy prices as given, other drivers and model parameters were varied systematically within the range of values derived from the literature, in order to improve the fit (Van Ruijven et al., 2010a; Van Ruijven et al., 2010b).

 The primary data source on energy use was the International Energy Agency (IEA).
-These data were complemented with data from other sources, such as steel and cement demand and production, and transport data from as described in the references of the different model components.
-The residential submodule uses data from national statistical agencies and household surveys (Van Ruijven et al., 2010a).
+These data were complemented with data from other sources, such as total material demand and production, travel demand, etc., as described in the (key) references of the different model components.